 Bachelor’s degree plus a minimum of 2 years of clinical research experience; a combination of relevant work and education equaling 6 years may substitute for this requirement.

-Working knowledge of techniques and methodologies used in developing, coordinating, and managing clinical research projects with working knowledge of database and spreadsheet management.
+Working knowledge of techniques and methodologies used in developing, coordinating, and managing clinical research projects.

 The hiring range for this position is $48,131 - $60,174 annually.